Polina Edmunds

-Polina Edmunds (born May 18, 1998) is a retired American figure skater.
+Polina Edmunds Bast (born May 18, 1998) is a retired American figure skater.
 She is the 2015 Four Continents champion, the 2014 CS U.S. Classic champion, and a two-time U.S. national silver medalist (2014, 2016).
 She represented the United States at the 2014 Winter Olympics in Sochi, finishing 9th.

 Earlier in her career, Edmunds won two ISU Junior Grand Prix events and the 2013 U.S. National Junior title.
 Edmunds was in skates by two, in lessons by four.

 Personal life

 Polina Edmunds was born on May 18, 1998, in Santa Clara, California.
 Her mother, Nina, is a figure skating coach and former figure skater originally from Tver, Russia, who learned how to coach under Alexei Mishin.
 Her father, John Edmunds, is CFO of a computer software company.
 She has two brothers—James, who is two years older, and Daniel, four years younger—both of whom play hockey.
 Olympic ice dance champions, Marina Klimova and Sergei Ponomarenko, are the godparents of her brother, Daniel.
 In 2007, Edmunds began taking ballet and jazz lessons at Dance Theatre International in Evergreen, San Jose when she was eight.
 She was a student at Archbishop Mitty High School and graduated in May 2016.
 She began studying communication at Santa Clara University in September 2016.
 She was a member of Santa Clara's chapter of Delta Gamma.

+Edmunds married Ian Bast on September 14, 2024.